Does creatine help you lose weight or just add water weight?

 ATP, or adenosine triphosphate, is the immediate energy source your muscles use for short, intense efforts like heavy squats or sprints.
 The phosphocreatine system is the pathway your body uses to quickly regenerate ATP during those efforts.[1]

 Supplemental creatine raises the amount of creatine and phosphocreatine stored in your muscles by about 10 to 40 percent.
 This allows you to perform a bit more volume or a few more reps at a given load before fatigue sets in.[1]
-Meta-analyses show consistent gains in strength and power with creatine, especially when combined with resistance training.[2]
+A 2003 meta-analysis in the International Journal of Sport Nutrition and Exercise Metabolism found consistent improvements in strength and performance with creatine, especially when combined with resistance training.[2]

 Better training performance means more total work done in a session.
 Over weeks and months, that extra volume leads to greater muscle hypertrophy, which is the increase in muscle size.
 More muscle tissue is metabolically active and burns slightly more calories at rest than fat tissue does, though the difference is modest.